Therapy for Helpers

 If you are struggling, this doesn’t make you a bad therapist.
 This makes you human.

-Therapy for Medical Providers
+Therapy for Doctors and Medical Providers

 The system is broken.